contao/docs/docs/dev/framework/dca/_index.md

 callback you are subscribing to, your callback will receive a certain sets of arguments and is expected to return certain data - or _void_.

-There are four different ways of subscribing to a callback.
+There are three different ways of subscribing to a callback.
 The recommended way is using _PHP attributes_ together with [invokable services](#invokable-services).
 Which one you use depends on your setup.
 For example, if you still need to support PHP 7 you can use _annotations_.